kaukas/BeakerHelpers/README.rst

 BeakerHelpers is also a namespace package so new plugins can be created under this namespace_.

-You can find the Git repository at github.org_
+You can find the Git repository at github.com_

 Installation
 ------------